splunk/public-o11y-docs/gdi/opentelemetry/install-k8s.rst

 .. _helm-chart:

-Install the Collector with Helm chart
+Install the Collector with the Helm chart
 ==============================================

 Use the Helm chart to do the following: